Memory Stick: Memory Stick PRO Duo

-The Memory Stick PRO Duo (MSPD) quickly replaced the Memory Stick Duo due to the Duo's size limitation of 128 MB and slow transfer speed.
+The Memory Stick PRO Duo (MSPD) quickly replaced the Memory Stick Duo due to the size limitation of 128 MB and slow transfer speed.
 Memory Stick PRO Duos are available in all the same variants as the larger Memory Stick PRO, with and without High Speed mode, and with and without MagicGate support.

 Sony has released different versions of Memory Stick PRO Duo.
 A Memory Stick PRO Duo with MagicGate was released as a 512 MB stick.
 Additionally, a 16 GB version in March 2008 and another a 32 GB version on August 21, 2009.
 In 2009, Sony and SanDisk also announced the joint development of an expanded Memory Stick PRO format tentatively named "Memory Stick PRO Format for Extended High Capacity".
 Sony has since finalized the format and released its specification under the new name, Memory Stick XC (see below).

-There exist adapters for those who want to use microSD cards, on devices that only support Memory Stick PRO Duo cards, that allows those to use the storage on a microSD for files on the device in question.
+There exist adapters for those who want to use microSD cards, on devices which only support Memory Stick PRO Duo cards, that allows usage of the storage on a microSD for files on the device in question.